- How to Apply

 Q: To apply to the training course do I still need to pass a Maths and English skills test?

-A: The Professional Skills tests have been replaced by in-house numeracy and literacy tests; these are part of our interview process.
+A: The Professional Skills tests have been replaced by in-house numeracy and literacy tests; these are part of our recruitment process.
 Further details can be seen on the "Application Process" page on our website.

 Q: Would you progress an application without prior "in-school" experience?

 A: Yes, it is not a DfE requirement to have school experience although on your application you should list any relevant experience you may have had in working with children.
+GLF Schools do offer School Experience for anyone considering applying to train to teach with GLF Teacher Training.
+More information can be found HERE.

 Assessment Only Route